With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 (1905-1957)

-Enrolled at the École des Sciences Politiques in 1925 to study political science to find work as a diplomat, Dior’s passion for architecture, art, and style eventually prevailed.
+Enrolled at the Ecole des Sciences Politiques in 1925 to study political science and find work as a diplomat, Dior’s passion for architecture, art, and style eventually prevailed.

-Dior’s fashion prowess became even more evident at the realization he changed the fashion industry in the post-war ruins of France.
+Dior’s fashion prowess became even more evident when he realized he had changed the fashion industry in the post-war ruins of France.

 From that point on, the fashion designer used the runway to champion the idea of female empowerment, and his A-line, zigzag-line, Y-line, and H-line silhouettes continue to influence the fashion industry.